Sunday, February 15, 2026

 When you pair Claude with GitHub for memory, an AGENTS.md file for context, and a TODO.md for task tracking, something clicks.
 The AI labs have been saying for a while that their agents were reaching "PhD student level."
 I've supervised PhD students for 20 years.
 I love them.
 Truly.
 But let me be blunt: I have never worked with a PhD student this organized and this diligent.

 None of them have ever created a table mapping every data-driven claim in the LaTeX code to the specific code and data files that support each claim.
-None of them had a full pipeline for the data analysis and the figures in a makefile, ready to repeat everything if necessary.
-None of them had a reproducibility package ready before we even sent out the first manuscript.
+None of them has had a full pipeline for the data analysis and the figures in a makefile, ready to repeat everything if necessary.
+None of them has had a reproducibility package ready before we even sent out the first manuscript.

 The only downside?
 I will not be able to have drinks with this PhD student in the future and feel happy seeing them be so much more successful than I am.